Warnakala/blender-studio-tools/scripts-blender/addons/blender_kitsu/README.md

 blender-kitsu sequence editor tools were constructed with the idea in mind to have a relationship between sequence strips and shots on Kitsu.
 This connection enables the exchange of metadata between the edit and the shots on Kitsu.
 Some examples are frame ranges of shots can be directly updated from the edit or thumbnails can be rendered and uploaded to Kitsu with a click of a button and many more which you will find out in this section:

 ##### Metastrips
 Metastrips are regular Movie Strips that can be linked to a shot in kitsu.
-It is a good idea to create a seperate meta strip in a seperate channel that represents the shot.
+It is a good idea to create a separate meta strip in a separate channel that represents the shot.
 That gives you the freedom to assemble a shot out of multiple elements, like multiple storyboard pictures, and still have one metastrip that contains the full shot range.

 ![image info](/media/addons/blender_kitsu/metastrip.001.jpg)